Harveys Coconut Macaroons

-- Cut a small hole in the tip of a pastry bag or in a corner of a food-safe plastic bag; insert a large star tip.
+- Cut a small hole in the tip of a pastry bag; insert a large star tip.
 Transfer dough to bag.
-Pipe 1-in. diameter cookies 2 in. apart onto parchment paper-lined baking sheets.
+Pipe 1-in.-diameter cookies 2 in. apart onto parchment-lined baking sheets.
 Top with cherries.
 Bake until golden brown, 15-20 minutes.
 Cool 5 minutes before removing to wire racks.
-Yield: about 4 dozen.

 Nutrition Facts1 cookie: 121 calories, 7g fat (1g saturated fat), 19mg cholesterol, 14mg sodium, 14g carbohydrate (10g sugars, 1g fiber), 3g protein.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.

 Feb 2, 2018